JoaoPedro61/sadi/roadmaps/RESOURCE_LIMIT.md

 - Async-first integration using `tokio::Semaphore` and configurable timeouts.
 - Advanced policies: queue + priority, evict/recycle.
 - Observability: Prometheus metrics for limiter usage.

----

-If you agree with the minimal approach (A) focused on concurrency limiting with `Deny`/`Block` policies, I will proceed with the implementation: add the `resource_limits` module, update `Factory` and `Container::bind_*` to accept limits, add tests, and update the README with examples.
-If you prefer the full variant (B), tell me and I'll outline the additional effort and steps.